IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 Alternatively, you can use liquid tin, for this, take a small container, pour out the solution of liquid tin and place the received PCB there.
 Wait until the process of chemical tinning is completed (all the tracks will be covered with a layer of tin).
 ![Liquid tin](../Resources/PCB%20Toner%20transfer/PCB-22-Liquid-tin.png)

-The last step is drilling holes for the installation of the necessary components (in case of using TH components).
+The last step is drilling holes for the installation of the necessary components (in case of using TH components) and sharp edges processing PCB with a sandpaper.
 In this example I use a 0.6 mm diameter drill for resistor / capacitor / inductor / transistor holes and 1 mm for diodes.
 ![Drilling](../Resources/PCB%20Toner%20transfer/PCB-23-Drilling.png)

 A printed circuit board made using a toner transfer method: